-If a designer follows the work triangle measurements and there’s plenty of space for movement, prospective buyers will likely be attracted to the island due to its functionality and current popularity in designs.
+If a designer follows the work triangle measurements and if there’s plenty of space for movement, prospective buyers will likely be attracted to the island due to its functionality and current popularity in designs.

 While the upfront cost may seem like a lot, new stainless appliances are far cheaper to install than a new island or peninsula.
 New appliances can also attract a wider range of buyers, rather than a niche selection of people with more specific tastes.

 Is a kitchen island worth it?

 If you host regular get-togethers and enjoy guests flowing in and out of your kitchen, a kitchen island can be a good option.
-It’s a great way to informalize the process of cooking, serving and eating, so it’s a popular option for large families or those with young children.
+It’s a great way to informalize the process of cooking, serving and eating, so it’s a popular option for large families or those with young children for socializing.

 However, a peninsula can work regardless of kitchen size.
 Even if you don’t have a big, open kitchen and prefer to focus on storage space, you can opt for a shorter peninsula.
-Or, if you have a large, open plan kitchen, peninsulas can help separate areas so that there’s a distinct difference between the cooking area and the rest of the home.
+Or, if you have a large, open-plan kitchen, peninsulas can help separate areas so that there’s a distinct difference between the cooking area and the rest of the home.

 Each kitchen and family will have their own requirements, just as kitchen islands and peninsulas have pros and cons.
 To make the decision easier, here are a few questions to answer:

 - Is your kitchen wide and long enough to fit an island (at least 2x4ft in size) and have plenty of room to move around it?
 If not, a peninsula may be the better option.

 - Do you want to sit and eat at your addition or use it primarily as a worktop?
 Both can work, but peninsulas at the edge of the kitchen work well as a breakfast bar.

 - Are there any other rooms off of your kitchen?
 If so, an island may work best because it won’t disrupt traffic flow as much as a peninsula will.